-François Julien has been a professor at the Telfer School of Management for twenty years.
-He has over twelve years of experience in academic leadership positions and was the Associate Dean (Programs) and Vice Dean of the Telfer School of Management from 2005 to 2010.
+François Julien has been a professor at the Telfer School of Management for more than twenty-five years.
+He served as Director of the Telfer MBA Program from 1997 to 2004 and was the Associate Dean (Programs) and Vice-Dean of the Telfer School of Management from 2005 to 2010.
 Over his tenure, he oversaw the creation of the School's first two research-based programs, the M.Sc. in Management and the M.Sc. in Health Systems, led the curriculum revision of all programs offered by the School, and contributed significantly to the quality of the student experience through initiatives such as the creation of the Personal and Leadership Development Program.

 François Julien was appointed Acting Dean of the Telfer School on July 1, 2010 and was appointed Dean of the Telfer School of Management on January 1, 2011.
 His second five-year term began on July 1, 2016.